 There are many ways to list your rental property, including sites like Zillow and Rent.com.
 Many property management software companies offer free listings when you’re a member.
 Check out our Best Property Management Software article for more in-depth information.

 4. How Do I Do a Background Check on a Tenant?

 The best way to perform a background check on a prospective tenant is to hire a dependable service to perform the screening.
 Companies like MyRental can perform these tasks, helping you interpret the meaning and validating the accuracy of the information.

 When learning how to screen tenants, you should run credit checks, verify income and employment, conduct criminal and related background checks, and investigate prior landlord and residence history on all potential residents to determine whether prospective renters will likely make good tenants.
 Tenant screening software and services can help streamline the process.

-Check out Avail if you are looking for an easy to use and affordable property management solution to get your properties working harder.
-You can get started taking advantage of their full suite of landlord tools today, including screening tenants, income verification, and more.
-Your first unit is free and a landlord plan is just $10 a month.
+Check out MyRental if you are looking for an easy to use and affordable tenant screening software to find the right tenants.
+You can get started taking advantage of their full range of financial and background checks today.
+Basic plans start at just $19.99.